SEIZURES

 • Stress

-• MRI or CT scans to detect structural abnormalities
+• MRI or CT scans to identify brain structure changes.

 Get Expert Help